karmaniverous/stan/README.md

 stan [scripts...] [options]
 ```

-When you run stan --help, the footer lists script keys discovered from your config, and always includes the special archive task.
+Options (high level)

-Selection
+- Selection
   - [scripts...]: run only these keys in order (when paired with -s).
   - -e, --except <keys...>: run all scripts except these.

-Execution mode
+- Execution mode
   - Default is concurrent.
-- -s, --sequential: run scripts sequentially, preserving the enumerated order.
+  - -s, --sequential: run scripts sequentially, preserving enumerable order.
+- Archives & outputs
+  - -a, --archive: after scripts run, write archive.tar and archive.diff.tar.
+  - -c, --combine: include script outputs inside the archives and do not keep them on disk.
+Implies --archive and conflicts with --keep.
+  - -k, --keep: do not clear the output directory before running.
+Conflicts with --combine.
+  - -d, --diff: retained for plan display; diff.tar is always created whenever --archive is used.

 Artifacts

-- Default: Clears the output directory (unless --keep), creates stan/archive.tar, and writes one text file per script (e.g., stan/test.txt).
-- -k, --keep: Do not clear the output directory before running.

-Combine
+- Without -a:
+  - Per-script artifacts written on disk: <outputPath>/<key>.txt
+  - No archives are produced.
+- With -a (no -c):
+  - Per-script artifacts remain on disk.
+  - Archives:
+    - <outputPath>/archive.tar (code only; excludes <outputPath>)
+    - <outputPath>/archive.diff.tar (changed files only; excludes <outputPath>)
+- With -a -c:
+  - Script outputs are included inside both archives (archive.tar and archive.diff.tar) and removed from the output directory after archiving.
+  - On disk, you will only see:
+    - <outputPath>/archive.tar

-- -c, --combine:
+    - <outputPath>/archive.diff.tar
-  - If archive is present among jobs, STAN runs non‑archive jobs first, then creates a single combined tar (including the output directory).
-It does not also create archive.tar.
-  - If archive is not present, STAN combines produced text outputs into a single <name>.txt.
-  - The base name <name> is controlled by the combinedFileName config key (default: combined).

-Diff

-- Always-on when archive runs; stan/archive.diff.tar is written every time.
-- Snapshot lives at <outputPath>/.diff/.archive.snapshot.json and is created when missing (or replaced via stan snap).
+    - <outputPath>/.diff (snapshot & prev archive)

 New: stan snap